zaxxon007/klipper/docs/CONTRIBUTING.md

    when a submission is ready for widespread deployment.
-2. When a [reviewer](#reviewers) is available to [review](#what-to-expect-in-a-review) the submission, they will mark the Pull Request with a "under review" label.
+2. When a [reviewer](#reviewers) is available to [review](#what-to-expect-in-a-review) the submission, they will assign themselves to the Pull Request on GitHub.
 The goal of the review is to look for defects and to check that the submission follows documented guidelines.
-3. After a successful review, the reviewer will mark the Pull Request with a "reviewed" label and a [maintainer](#reviewers) will commit the change to the Klipper master branch.
+3. After a successful review, the reviewer will "approve the review" on GitHub and a [maintainer](#reviewers) will commit the change to the Klipper master branch.

 When working on enhancements, consider starting (or contributing to) a topic on [Klipper Discourse](Contact.md).
 An ongoing discussion on the